julian1/julian1.github.io/_posts/2016-09-10-inrush-limiter.md

 ![clamps](http://s3.julian1.io/rx100/smaller/DSC01877.JPG)

-Toroidal transformers, when first switched on can have up to 60 times inrush to running current.
+When a toroidal transformer is first switched it can have up to 60 times inrush to running current.

 This circuit protects against inrush current by using a series resistor.